TimHopg/obsidian/Push Swap.md

 When _A_ has five elements remaining, sort those five into ascending order:
 - Hard code an algorithm to sort a list of three.
 - To sort a list of four, rotate to get the smallest on top (check it's not already sorted) then pop to b and utilise three_sort.
-- To sort a list of four, do the same thing.
+- To sort a list of five, do the same thing.
 Rotate until the smallest is on the top (check it's not already sorted), pop to b and then utilise four_sort.

 Now find the _best friend_ of each number in _b_.
 Subtract each number in _A_ from the first number in _B_.
 Look for the lowest positive number.